jonasmcferreira/whiteiron/jhed-wasteland/independent-factions.md

     - bringing relics to a hidden "vault"
     - travel between villages and tribes of the south
     - dim witted trade brutes, adorned with one or a couple of bells
-    - hidden info (the vault has a sphyx which Vaulted Ones have failed riddle)
     - buffed by sphyx which allows them to travel solo in Jhed Continent

-**Kron**

-    - Leader of Vaulted Ones
-    - Grey Skinned Goliath
-    - Has Gem of Seeing to authenticate, will not trade this item away
-    - Only member to know the location of Vault
-    - Will pay extra gold for items, and has no issues getting gold through violence

-**Origin**

-    - Sphyx Lair, riddle is to bring her a gift (wants a crown from one of the kings)

-**Sphyx**
+### Riddle

-    - Riddle: "give me a gift, one for blood that is not mine.
-The most powerful mundane trinket"
+    - Riddle: "I want a gift, one for blood that is not mine.
+The most powerful mundane trinket what do I want"
     - Answer: wants a crown from one of the fallen kings in Jhed

-**How villages interact**

-    - They purchase trinkets of little value, so liked as a source of trade
-    - Nomadic movement makes them ideal to use for trading between villages
-    - Not exactly trusted as they do trade with bandits and hoards

-**Benfits friendship**

-    - They can purchase items for you that they find, and trade them to players
-    - Location of the Vault

-**Issues enemies**

-    - Risk ambush when collecting relics
-    - Lower trade rates of Relics
-    - Sphyx will not offer help
+    - each player answers independantly (can choose the same answer)

 ## Bounty Hunters